bravecollective/neucore-plugin-forum/README.md

 ## Debug

-The plugin writes the file defined in the `NEUCORE_PLUGIN_FORUM_CONFIG_FILE` environment variable, e.g.
+The plugin writes the phpbb configuration file `phpBB3/config.php` if it does not already exist.
-`/var/www/phpbb/config.php` if it does not already exist.
-This file must be deleted if any of the other environment variables change so that it is recreated with the correct values.
+This file must be deleted if any of the `NEUCORE_PLUGIN_FORUM_DB_*` environment variables changes so that it is recreated with the correct values.